 Security and privacy

 Clatri handles your money, your health, your documents.
-That demands more than a login screen and a "your data is safe" promise.
+That demands more than a login and a promise that "your data is safe".
 Clatri's security works in layers, and each layer solves a different problem.
-The right question isn't "does Clatri encrypt or not" -- it's what each layer protects, what depends on the server, and what depends on you.
+The right question isn't "does Clatri encrypt or not", but what each layer protects, what depends on the server, and what depends on you.

 The layers